chef-boneyard/knife-hp/README.md

 -------------------

 Outputs a list of all available images available to the currently configured HP Compute Cloud account.
 An image is a collection of files used to create or rebuild a server.
 Currently the list returned is unfiltered and does not match the view on the dashboard, images with "(Kernel)" and "(Ramdisk)" are not intended for use bootstrapping.
 This data can be useful when choosing an image id to pass to the `knife hp server create` subcommand.

-# TODO #

-This is a list of features currently lacking and (eventually) under development:

-* filter out extraneous images from knife hp image list (requires HP metadata not yet available)
-* do we need to release associated IP addresses for deleted servers?
-* should the node.name and node.id be the same (might have to fix this in the ohai plugin)
-* need ohai plugin to populate `cloud` and `hp` attributes from http://tickets.opscode.com/browse/OHAI-335
-* take either the flavor ID or the flavor name
-* take either the image ID or the image name
-* show the flavor and image names in server lists

 # License #